 Mineral Beach, Dead Sea

 The Mineral Beach at the Dead Sea has a pool of ‘Dead Sea Mud’ you can soak yourself in, a natural Jacuzzi made from natural sulfur pools, and a freshwater pool.
 Totally unique, it owes its place as one of the best beaches in Israel by being a well organized beach.
 The Mineral Beach also has health treatments, a cafe, showers, and is located in the northern part of the Dead Sea.
-Of the handful of beaches at the Dead Sea, many consider Mineral Beach to be the best, and tours like this one to the Dead Sea visit this beach.
+Of the handful of beaches at the Dead Sea, many consider Mineral Beach to be the best, and tours like this one to the Dead Sea visit this beach – The Mineral Beach is momentarily closed due to sink holes in the area

 Looking across the Dead Sea